r3k4ce/discord_summarizer/README.md

    - Select bot permissions: `Send Messages`, `Embed Links`
    - Use the generated URL to invite the bot to your server

-3. **Use the slash commands in Discord**:
+3. **Use the bot commands in Discord**:
-   - `/summarizenews` - Summarizes the latest 2 articles from each configured news feed
+   - `!summarizenews` - Summarizes the latest 2 articles from each configured news feed
-   - `/summarizeyoutube` - Summarizes the latest 2 videos from each configured YouTube channel
+   - `!summarizeyoutube` - Summarizes the latest 2 videos from each configured YouTube channel

+   ---

+   ### ⚡ Fast testing (prefix commands)

+   For prefix commands, features are available as soon as the bot is online in your server; you do not need to wait for global sync.

 ## Configuration